populationgenomics/production-pipelines/README.md

 Each stage declares paths to the outputs it would produce by overriding abstract `expected_result()` method; and defines how jobs are added into Hail Batch using `queue_jobs()` method.

-To declare a stage, inherit a class from SampleStage, ProjectStage, or CohortStage, implement the abstract methods, and wrap the class with a `@stage` decorator:
+To declare a stage, inherit a class from SampleStage, ProjectStage, or CohortStage, implement the abstract methods, and wrap the class with a `@stage` decorator.

 ```python
 from cpg_pipes.pipeline.pipeline import stage